 - Native Hawaiian and Pacific Islander (NHPI) National Health Interview Survey (Centers for Disease Control and Prevention) is a national survey of about 3,000 households containing one or more NHPI residents conducted by the CDC in 2014.
 The NHPI NHIS was an unprecedented opportunity to collect rich and accurate information from a large NHPI sample about the health of Native Hawaiians and Pacific Islanders in all 50 states.

 - Asian American Health Initiative Resource Library (Montgomery County Department of Health and Human Services)

 - Asian & Pacific Islander American Health Forum

-- Mental Health and Substance Abuse Resource Guide from the Association of Asian Pacific Community Health Organizations
+- Mental Health and Substance Abuse Resource Guide (Association of Asian Pacific Community Health Organizations)

 - National Asian American Pacific Islander Mental Health Association

 - National Asian Pacific American Families Against Substance Abuse

 - National Council of Asian Pacific Islander Physicians